-- (12) 'bodies governed by public law' means bodies that have the following characteristics: - (a) they are established for the specific purpose of meeting needs in the general interest, and do not have an industrial or commercial character; - (b) they have legal personality; - (c) they are financed, for the most part, by the State, regional or local authorities, or by other bodies governed by public law; or are subject to management supervision by those authorities or bodies; or have an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law; - (13) 'public undertaking' means any undertaking over which the public sector bodies may exercise directly or indirectly a dominant influence by virtue of their ownership of it, their financial participation therein, or the rules which govern it; for the purpose of this definition, a dominant influence on the part of the public sector bodies shall be presumed in any of the following cases in which those bodies, directly or indirectly: - (a) hold the majority of the undertaking's subscribed capital; - (b) control the majority of the votes attaching to shares issued by the undertaking; - (c) can appoint more than half of the undertaking's administrative, management or supervisory body; - 'secure processing environment' means the physical or virtual environment and organisational means to provide the opportunity to re-use data in a manner preserving data subject rights under the Regulation (EU) 2016/679 and commercial confidentiality privacy preserving way, ensuring compliance with applicable legislation, a manner that allows for the operator of the and allowing the operator of the secure processing environment to determine and supervise all data processing actions, including to display, storage, download, export of the data and calculation of derivative data through computational algorithms. - (15) 'representative' means any natural or legal person established in the Union explicitly designated to act on behalf of a provider of data sharing services or an entity that collects data for objectives of general interest made available by natural or legal persons on the basis of data altruism not established in the Union, which may be addressed by a national competent authority instead of the provider of data sharing services or entity with regard to the obligations of that provider of data sharing services or entity set up by this Regulation.
+- (11) 'public sector body' means the State, regional or local authorities, bodies governed by public law or associations formed by one or more such authorities or one or more such bodies governed by public law; - (12) 'bodies governed by public law' means bodies that have the following characteristics: - they are established for the specific purpose of meeting needs in the general interest, and do not have an industrial or commercial character; - (b) they have legal personality; - (c) they are financed, for the most part, by the State, regional or local authorities, or by other bodies governed by public law; or are subject to management supervision by those authorities or bodies; or have an administrative, managerial or supervisory board, more than half of whose members are appointed by the State, regional or local authorities, or by other bodies governed by public law; - (13) 'public undertaking' means any undertaking over which the public sector bodies may exercise directly or indirectly a dominant influence by virtue of their ownership of it, their financial participation therein, or the rules which govern it; for the purpose of this definition, a dominant influence on the part of the public sector bodies shall be presumed in any of the following cases in which those bodies, directly or indirectly: - (a) hold the majority of the undertaking's subscribed capital; - (b) control the majority of the votes attaching to shares issued by the undertaking; - (c) can appoint more than half of the undertaking's administrative, management or supervisory body; - (14) 'secure processing environment' means the physical or virtual environment and organisational means to provide the opportunity to re-use data in a manner preserving data subject rights under the Regulation (EU) 2016/679 and commercial and statistical confidentiality privacy-preserving way, ensuring compliance with applicable legislation, a manner that allows for the operator of the and allowing the entity providing operator of the secure processing environment to determine and supervise all data processing actions, including to display, storage, download, export of the data and calculation of derivative data through computational algorithms. - (15) 'representative' means any natural or legal person established in the Union explicitly designated to act on behalf of a provider of data sharing services or an entity that collects data for objectives of general interest made available by natural or legal persons on the basis of data altruism not established in the Union, which may be addressed by a national competent authority instead of the provider of data sharing services or entity with regard to the obligations of that provider of data sharing services or entity set up by this Regulation.